-Utzon's original design included a large concert hall and an opera theatre, which was altered by Hall to include only the concert hall and a minor hall.
-For a building synonymous for holding operas, the re-designed concert hall does not serve the purpose as it is too small.
+Utzon’s original design included a large concert hall and an opera theatre, which was altered by Hall to include only the concert hall and a minor hall.
+For a building synonymous with holding operas, the re-designed concert hall does not serve the purpose as it is too small.
 In addition, the acoustics of the concert hall are inferior despite many upgrades and improvements.

 The renewal project is being launched to address all the above-mentioned issues and make the building ready for the future.

 The opera house renewal is the biggest since the building’s completion and will be completed in stages.
 The first stage will perform major refurbishments to the concert hall, replace ageing technical systems and open up additional areas to the public to welcome more visitors.

 The concert hall will be upgraded to improve its acoustics and accessibility.
 A new acoustic ceiling equipped with acoustic reflectors will help in the even distribution of sound across the hall.
 A 3D surround-sound system will be installed to enable amplified performances.
 The stage and backstage areas of the hall will be expanded and worn-out theatre systems will be replaced.